monadosquito/bem/README.md

 - Appendix, denoted with a horizontal line, contains images and tables.
 - The [source code groups](#source-code-groups) are listed from the more abstract to the less abstract.
+- `instance`s of a `newtype` or a `data` are defined after it and before the next one and ordered in the ASCII order.

 # Defined scopes